DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 Franlkly, I would be happy just to pay my expenses, and believe me, **there are expenses**, power supplies, electronic components, manufacturing, testing... and **FILM** that **IS** expensive.
 And of course the test cameras.
 I keep buying and *killing* cameras.
 Think of, better, picture me, as [Sid](https://pixar.fandom.com/wiki/Sid_Phillips) the neighbor of Woody in [Toy Story](https://en.wikipedia.org/wiki/Toy_Story): *Oh, no, not Sid!*

-Now I am trying to set up the business end, in a cheap but professional maner.
+And here I am, trying to set up the business end of things, in a cheap but professional maner.
 And **that** also takes time, and resources.

 On the other hand I feel that many people want to test, to have a camera, and I think this has to be done right.
 I have decided that I will probably manufacture locally.
 At least the first batches.